requiremind/requiremind.github.io/source/_posts/2013-07-29-why-i-love-my-development-environment.md

 Here you have four choices: no, yes, abort, edit.
 No will continue and execute the previously entered command.
 Yes will use the suggestion.
 Abort will just abort everything (pretty much straightforward huh) and edit will allow you to edit your command if you wanted to type something similar.

-With *oh-my-zsh* you'll be able to get and cool terminal theme and syntax highlighting.
+With *oh-my-zsh* you'll be able to get a cool terminal theme and syntax highlighting.
 You'll also be able to see all the time the git branch you're currently using on your prompt:

 ```